Proair HFA Dosage

 Proair HFA Dosing for Asthma

 To treat or prevent an asthma attack, the recommended Proair HFA dose is two sprays of Proair HFA as needed, as frequently as every four to six hours.
-For some people, only one spray every four hours will be needed to control asthma symptoms
+For some people, only one spray every four hours will be needed to control asthma symptoms.
+If you need to use your Proair HFA asthma inhaler more often than prescribed, talk with your healthcare provider about taking an additional asthma medication.

 If Proair HFA is not adequately controlling an asthma attack, seek medical attention immediately, as this may be an emergency.